Jessica Lavoie, MPA

 I became a Physical Therapist to inspire people and help them to achieve what they thought was impossible.
 I love working with MS patients because I can see so many improvements with their functional activities of daily living.
 This led me to get involved with AMSC so that I could work with other volunteers to create and support the MS community in Alaska.
 I look forward to helping the Board develop programs, fund-raise and organize events so the MS Center becomes well recognized in the community.

 Dr. Peter Osterbauer, Clinical Advisor

-Board Certified Clinical Neurologist, Alaska Neurology Center
+Board Certified Clinical Neurologist, Denali Center for Neurology

 I remember doing fundraisers for multiple sclerosis as a kid in elementary school.
 At that point, I had no idea what MS was; I was simply trying to earn a prize.
 Having now worked with hundreds of MS patients throughout my career, I genuinely appreciate the impact of this disease.
 It affects not only the individual patients, but their families, friends, and communities as well.
 Although we are not able to offer any cures at this time, it is my passion to ensure that the effects of this disease are minimized and quality of life is improved.
 The Alaska Multiple Sclerosis Center plays a major role in that endeavor.

 Dr. Robin Ober

 Internal Medicine, Apex

 Erin McLarnon, Business Consultant

 PROGRAMS & EDUCATION DIRECTOR